• Skip to primary navigation

 • 4 kāriki (garlic cloves)

-• tote me te pepa (salt and pepper)
+• Tote me te pepa (salt and pepper)

-• kiri rēmana pīrahirahi (finely grated lemon zest, of two lemons)
+• Kiri rēmana pīrahirahi (finely grated lemon zest, of two lemons)

-• 2 tbsp noni ōriwa (olive oil)
+• 2 tablespoon noni (oil)

 Instructions

-• Oil a 23 cm cast iron pan or a 25 cm x 30 xm tray with 2 Tbsp of noni ōriwa (olive oil).
-Rub it all over so every part of this pan or tray is covered.
+• Oil a 23 cm cast iron pan or a 25 cm x 30 cm tray with 2 tablespoon of noni (oil).

 • Add the wai aromahana (lukewarm water) and mīere (honey) in a to a large bowl.
 Stir it until the honey has dissolved.

 • Sprinkle over the īhi tere (instant yeast), stir, leave for 5 mins to activate.
-The yeast should have floated to the top and look slightly foamy.

 • Add in the rest of the ingredients.
 Stir with a knife for 1 minute until the ingredients are all combined.
-It will look sticky but just let it be.

 • Cover with a tea towel or bowl cover and leave for 15 - 20 minutes.